-A ubiquitous presence across lists of favourite films of both, hardcore cinephiles and others, is The Shawshank Redemption.
-The film commands one of the highest ratings for a movie on IMDb, signalling its mass popularity and appeal.
+A ubiquitous presence across lists of favorite films of both hardcore cinephiles and others is The Shawshank Redemption.
+The film commands one of the highest ratings for a movie on IMDb, signaling its mass popularity and appeal.
 TSR was adapted from Stephen King’s novella Rita and The Shawshank Redemption in 1994 and was directed by Frank Darabont.
 The special place the film has carved for itself in our hearts emanates from its compassionate storytelling and the triumph of the human spirit.
-The voice-over narration offers beautiful cinematic moments that instil warmth and joy in our hearts.
+The voice-over narration offers beautiful cinematic moments that instill warmth and joy in our hearts.

 It’s been difficult for filmmakers following Darabont to emulate the feat.
 Both in terms of character exposition and the gamut of themes the film explores, there’s simply been no match.
-However, there are quite a few films that have touched upon various aspects of TSR like endurance of the human spirit, the value of friendship, and escapes from prisons.
+However, there are quite a few films that have touched upon various aspects of The Shawshank Redemption, like the endurance of the human spirit, the value of friendship, and escape from prison.
 We’ve compiled a list of some of the films that we feel are similar to The Shawshank Redemption and would make for great experiences.
 Do post some films you feel should be up here in the comments.
 Happy reading!

 10. Papillon (1973)

 ‘Papillon’, starring Steve McQueen and Dustin Hoffman, is a semi-biographical account of Henry Charriere, informally called ‘Papillon’, and recounts his successful escape from a French prison.
 The film shares various themes with Shawshank, such as the friendship between men and the story about an escape from prison.
 McQueen plays Papillon, while Hoffman plays Louis Dega, two men who bond over similar humanity-defining experiences in labor camps and plan to escape.